rust-lang/infra-team/guidelines/static-websites.md

       ACM (please use the DNS challenge to validate the certificate)
 - **Comment:** your-subdomain-name.rust-lang.org

-Wait until the distribution is propagated and take not of its `.cloudfront.net` domain name.
+Wait until the distribution is propagated and take note of its `.cloudfront.net` domain name.

 Head over to the domain’s Route 53 hosted zone and create a new record set: